x75/smp_graphs/README.rst

   - expr: make target frequency sweep during force learning and do sliding window analysis on shifted mi/te

+  - expr: map an sm manifold from logdata via scattermatrix or dimstack, sort the axes by pairwise MI/infodist

   - x expr: puppy scatter with proper delay: done for m:angle/s:angvel

   - x expr: make windowed infth analysis: manifold\_timespread\_windowed.py

+1.3.1 DONE Base block
+^^^^^^^^^^^^^^^^^^^^^

+The basic block class is Block2.
+Blocks come in two fundamental flavours, composite blocks and primitive blocks.
+Composite ones are composed of other composite or primitive blocks.
+An experiment consists at the top level of a single block with a 'graph' attribute that contains all subordinate blocks.
+When the experiment is run, we just iterate over the range from 1 up to the top level 'numsteps' parameter and call the .step function of the top block, which in turn walks the graph and calls each node's step function.

+Composite blocks are Block2, LoopBlock2, and SeqLoopBlock2.
+Block2 can
+be used to include an entire static subgraph specified either as a dict directly in the configuration, or as a filename that points to any other configuration file.
+At init time, the configuration dictionary is converted into the execution graph, which as a networkx graph, and whose nodes' attributes contain the original configuration plus the runtime block instance.

 1.4 Notes
 ~~~~~~~~~